 Keep in mind, though, that very few of these units have dual feeds (for cold and hot water), knobs for temperature adjustment, and other features.
 You can adjust the pressure somewhat by the degree of pressure you put on the hand lever/valve, of course.
 The style is not for everyone, perhaps, but some may find it an alternative worth investigating.

-They’re correspondingly a little more expensive, on average than bidet attachments.
+They’re correspondingly a little more expensive than an attachment or a hand-held, sometimes running to a few hundred dollars or more.
 But the improved functionality and increased ease of maintenance make the extra cost well worth it.

 So there you have it, the various types of bidets available.
 Today’s bidets can offer valuable health and comfort benefits without taking up additional space in your bathroom.
 Prices range from a few dollars to $1000 or more, and here you really do get what you pay for.